angelalenling/crime-data-state-clustering/README.md

     A new map with cluster means (per 100K) has been generated: us_clusters_map.html

-5. Open us_clusters_map.html in a web browser to explore the interactive map.
+5. Open us_clusters_map.html in a web browser to explore the map and view the cluster summary.

 --------------------------------------